Good Wild Harmonic Bundles and Good Filtered Higgs Bundles

-We prove the Kobayashi-Hitchin correspondence between good wild harmonic bundles and polystable good filtered $\lambda$-flat bundles satisfying a vanishing condition.
-We also study the correspondence for good wild harmonic bundles with the homogeneity with respect to a group action, which is expected to provide another way to construct Frobenius manifolds.
+\Abstract{We prove the Kobayashi--Hitchin correspondence between good wild harmonic bundles and polystable good filtered $\lambda$-flat bundles satisfying a~vanishing condition.
+We~also study the correspondence for good wild harmonic bundles with the homogeneity with res\-pect to a group action, which is expected to provide another way to construct Frobenius manifolds.}